domiyanyue/my_notes/move_semantics_rvalue_reference.md

 ```

-This is an optimization where the parameter `vec` is not copied. `vec` is just an alisa of some other rvalue variable.
+This is an optimization where the parameter `vec` is not copied. `vec` is just an alias of some other rvalue variable.
 Another way to describe is the parameter's ownership is transferred through calling `func`.
 The value of argument `vec` after calling this function is unspecified because the ownership has been transferred.
 Let's see what happens if we call this function:

 ```C++
     func(vector<int>{1,2,3}); // works, the parameter is a temporary rvalue